Assistant Professor of Political Science; Affiliated Faculty

 Judicial politics, agenda setting, the separation of powers, and American political institutions.

-Ryan Owens is a Lyons Family Faculty Scholar and Associate Professor of Political Science.
+Ryan Owens is a Lyons Family Faculty Scholar, Vilas Associate, and Associate Professor of Political Science.
 He also enjoys an affiliate status with the law school and is an Honorary Fellow in the Institute for Legal Studies.
 Owens studies judicial politics and American political

 institutions.
 His work analyzes, among other things, agenda setting on